Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Multi-query Optimizations

 \section{Multi-query Optimizations}

-So far, \autoref{alg:FDalgorithm} enumerates all minimal query plans.
-We then take the minimum score of those plans in order to calculate the propagation score $\rho(q)$.
-In this section, we develop three optimizations that can considerably reduce the necessary calculations needed to evaluate all minimal query plans.
-Note that these three optimizations and the two optimizations from the previous section are orthogonal and can be arbitrarily combined in the obvious way.
+So far, we enumerate all minimal query plans, then take the minimum score of those plans in order to calculate the propagation score $\rho(q)$.
+In this section, we develop three optimizations that can considerably reduce the necessary calculations for evaluating all minimal query plans.
+Notice that these three optimizations and the previous optimizations using schema knowledge are orthogonal and can be arbitrarily combined in the obvious way.
+We use the following example to illustrate the first two optimizations:

+\begin{example}[Multi-query optimizations] Consider the query $q \datarule R(x,z),S(y,u),$ $T(z), U(u), M(x,y,z,u)$.
+Our default is to evaluate all 6 minimal plans returned by \specificref{Algorithm}{alg:basicAlgorithm}, then take the minimum score (shown in \figref{Fig_AllOptimizedQueryPlans}{a}). \Figref{Fig_AllOptimizedQueryPlans}{b} and \figref{Fig_AllOptimizedQueryPlans}{c} illustrate the optimized evaluations after applying Opt.~1, or Opt.~1 and Opt.~2, respectively. \markend \end{example}